A French company is selling gold-flaked Brexit celebration wine

 "For those who want to celebrate Brexit," reads the product description for the engraved and numbered bottles, available online for "Brexit Day Celebration."

-Gold Emotion offers bespoke bottles of sparkling wine, along with other products such as perfumes bottles and candles, with added golf flakes or leafing.
+Gold Emotion offers bespoke bottles of sparkling wine, along with other products such as perfume bottles and candles, with added golf flakes or leafing.

 However, the Brexit wine bottle, created to celebrate "a milestone in British history" is perhaps its most controversial product so far.